 - 6 ounces (170g) Blue Cheese , crumbled

 - 1 cup (235ml) Grape Seed Oil (or canola oil)

 For the salad:

-- about 3 cups of chopped napa cabbage or regular cabbage
+- 3 cups (about) chopped napa cabbage or regular cabbage

-- Assemble all the dressing ingredients in a large bowl or jar.
+- Assemble all the dressing ingredients (garlic, herbs, mustard powder, black pepper, brown sugar, salt, blue cheese, red wine vinegar, olive oil, and grape seed oil) in a large bowl or jar.
 Combine well.